 Batman´s choice: The 8x42 EDG.

 The body feels very solid, although the friction of the bridge is a bit on the low side.
 I measured a weight of 780g body only, Nikon states 785g.
 The rubber and metal surfaces feel nice.
 The EDG MKI was released as a double hinge design and then as far as I understand had to be changed to a classic single hinge as Swarosvski patents were violated.
-There are still two humps on the Nikon EDG that remind of the double hinge, strange and ugly.
-Did they feel the industrial design would not work without them?
+There are still two humps on the Nikon EDG that remind of the double hinge, strange and ugly relics.

 The focus knob is outright fantastic with perfect velvety friction.
 PERFECT.
 Nikon claims the glass can be used down to -20°C, so I put it in a sealed plastic bag and had it 7 hours in my freezer at -18°C. The focus wheel still worked perfectly.
 Less than one revolution - about 340 degrees - focuses from 2.2 meters to infinity.